amiviju/Sample-readme-files-for-the-projects/AD-README.md

 1. [**Output Variables**](#15-output-variables)
 1. [**Configuration steps to be taken before deploying the environment**](#16-configuration-steps-to-be-taken-before-deploying-the-environment)

-AD-SETUP blueprint provides infrastructure to setup active directories in VDMS.
-Which allows controlled access to admins for wide variety of private and public data sources that are not yet public domain.
+AD-SETUP blueprint provides infrastructure to setup AD servers in VDMS private subnet's.
+It provides authentication and authorization mechanisms as well as a framework within which other related services can be deployed like AD Federated Services.
 ## 1.1. **AD SETUP Architecture Diagram**

 ![image](https://user-images.githubusercontent.com/20499487/32878497-38411820-cacc-11e7-9695-098765f317f1.png)

-In this deployment model, the AD is deployed within the VDMS VPC.
+In this deployment model, the AD is deployed within the private subnets of VDMS VPC.

 ## 1.2. **Infrastructure deployed by VDMS VPC Blueprint**